Power Variability: Variable

 - Backed by Barska's Limited Lifetime Warranty

-Our Verdict on the Barska Varmint Rifle Scope
+Our Verdict on the 16x50 Barska Varmint Rifle Scope

 According to the bull's-eye, the Barska AO Varmint rifle scope is capable of getting you right on target.
 However, the internal assemblies are going to take a hit with big game rifles and calibers.
 Also, for such a high powered scope, it lacks some nice perks like an illuminated and bullet drop reticle.

 However, for under 100 bucks, can you really complain?
-If you prefer regular 1/4 MOA clicks and the center-lit display, you’d best be going with the Barska Huntmaster Pro 3-12X50 which you can check out here.
-Plus, you’ll still be under the $100 limit with the purchase too.
+If you prefer regular 1/4 MOA clicks and the center-lit display, you'd best be going with the Barska Huntmaster Pro 3-12X50.
+Plus, you'll still be under the $100 limit with the purchase too.

 To explore another varmint-specific scope, you'll have to check out the Weaver 40/44 6.5-20X44 AO scope.
 The reticle is made for varmint hunting, and you won't have to worry about parallax ever again!